bioexcel/qmmm_bpg/docs/running_cp2k/cp2k_errors.rst

  This very probably can be identified as an error in the specified QM indexes or in a missing LINK section.
 Check your structure!

-This error is fairly self explanitory.
+This error is fairly self explanatory.
 It means that the QM region has not been properly defined based on the connectivity between atoms.
 You are either missing QM atoms from the QM region in QMMM&QM_KIND or a QM to MM LINK section is missing.